TheVoidExplorer/TheVoidExplorer/README.md

 - 👋 Hi, I’m @TheVoidExplorer an aerospace engineer
 - 👀 I’m interested in Maths and Computer Sciences in general
-- 🌱 I’m currently interesting in Embedded Systems, Deep Learning and Video Games
+- 🌱 My favorite subjects are Embedded Systems/Robotics, AI/Deep Learning, HMI, Image processing and Video Games
-- 💞️ I’m looking to collaborate on open sources project
+- 💞️ I’m looking to be better at software coding
 - 📫 How to reach me ...